vannguyengd/gooddata-ui/docs/18_dashboard_embedding.md

 ---
 title: Dashboard Embedding
-sidebar_label: Embedding
+sidebar_label: Dashboard Embedding
 copyright: (C) 2007-2021 GoodData Corporation
 id: dashboard_embedding
 ---

-## Embedding Dashboards without plugins
+## Embedding a dashboard without plugins

-The simplest way of embedding a dashboard is to use the [`Dashboard` component](18_dashboard_component.md) directly.
+The simplest way of embedding a dashboard is to use the [Dashboard component](18_dashboard_component.md) directly.
-This approach does not provide any interop with Dashboard Plugins (see [Embedding Dashboards with plugins](18_dashboard_embedding.md#embedding-dashboards-with-plugins) section if you need to support them).
+This approach does not provide any interoperability with the dashboard plugins (see [Embedding dashboards with plugins](18_dashboard_embedding.md#embedding-dashboards-with-plugins) if you need to support them).

-### Example

 ```jsx
 // make sure to import styles for components you expect to be on your Dashboards